samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 ### Step 1: Signing Up and Getting Credentials for Auth0

 <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">Sign up for a free Auth0 account here</a> or click on the sign up button in the page.
-You can start for free and save time with with Auth0.
+You can start for free and save time with Auth0.
 A free account offers us:

 * 7,000 free active users & unlimited logins.
 * [Passwordless authentication](https://auth0.com/blog/how-passwordless-authentication-works/).